Hastings Photographers (Ha-He)

 Although the 1871 edition of Parson's Directory of Hastings and St Leonards had listed the name of Ainslie Harwood as one of the dozen photographers at work in the town, it does not appear that Harwood actually operated the camera at 22 White Rock Place.
 Ainslie Harwood's name was not printed on the carte-de-visite and cabinet portraits produced at the studio at 22 White Rock Place and when his name did appear in a trade directory listing of the Hastings Photographic Company, Harwood was either styled as the Company's "Secretary" or "Manager".
 Ainslie Harwood was still heavily involved in the clothing business that shared the same building at 22 White Rock Place.
 Harwood probably employed an experienced professional photographer at the Hastings Photographic Company' studio.
 Harwood's interest in the Hastings Photographic Company was primarily financial and he used the wealth generated by his clothing company to develop the facilities at the studio.
 In June 1873, the Hastings Photographic Company announced the opening of a "New Reception Room on the First Floor" of the White Rock studio.
 In 1878 the address of the Hastings Photographic Company changed from No. 22 to No. 25 White Rock Place.
 Harwood retained a financial interest in the Hastings Photographic Company until about 1881.
 W. T. Pike's Sussex Directory & Blue Book, (corrected to July 1881) lists the Hastings Photographic Company at the new address of 25 White Rock Place, Hastings, but this was the last time that either of Harwood's companies were mentioned in Sussex trade directories.
 By the time the 1881 census was taken on 3rd April 1881, Ainslie Harwood and his family had left Hastings and were residing in Hornsey, Middlesex.

-[ABOVE] The trade plate of the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1874).
+[ABOVE] The trade plate of the Hastings Photographic Company of 22 White Rock Place, Hastings (c1874).
 After 1875, Harwood added a crest of "a coat of arms" and a laurel wreath to this trade plate design.

-[ABOVE] Portrait of a young woman wearing a hat and holding a light-coloured parasol, a cabinet format photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1874).
+[ABOVE] Portrait of a young woman wearing a hat and holding a light-coloured parasol, a cabinet photograph produced by the Hastings Photographic Company of 22 White Rock Place, Hastings (c1874).

-Carte-de-visite portraits by the Hastings Photographic Company
+Carte-de-visite Portraits by the Hastings Photographic Company

-[ABOVE] Portrait of a man with a long beard, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1876) [ABOVE] Portrait of a young boy, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1878).
-The reverse of the carte is inscribed "Harry ......14 Months" [ABOVE] Portrait of a woman, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1875).
-[ABOVE] Portrait of a young woman, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings.(c1878).
+[ABOVE] Portrait of a man with a long beard, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings (c1876).
+[ABOVE] Portrait of a young boy, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings (c1878).
+The reverse of the carte is inscribed "Harry ......14 Months" [ABOVE] Portrait of a woman, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings (c1875).
+[ABOVE] Portrait of a young woman, a carte-de-visite photograph by the Hastings Photographic Company of 22 White Rock Place, Hastings (c1878).
 The reverse of the carte is inscribed "With kind regards from Clara Perry to Mr Wingrove".
 Clara Susannah Perry was born in Hastings during the 1st Qtr of 1849.

 Ainslie Harwood and Family after 1881

-[ABOVE] The trade plate of the Hastings Photographic Company of 25 White Rock Place, Hastings.(c1880).
-By this date the address of he Hastings Photographic Company had changed from No.22 to No. 25 White Rock Place, Hastings.
+[ABOVE] The trade plate of the Hastings Photographic Company of 25 White Rock Place, Hastings (c1880).
+By this date the address of the Hastings Photographic Company had changed from No.22 to No. 25 White Rock Place, Hastings.

 When the 1881 census was taken, Ainslie Harwood and his family were living at 22 Finsbury Park Road, Hornsey, Middlesex.
-Ainslie Harwood, the Head of Household, is described on the census return as a "Retired Lace Maker", aged 57.
+On the 1881 census return, Ainslie Harwood is described as a "Retired Lace Maker", aged 57.
 Frank (Francis Edward) Harwood is entered on the return as a twenty-two year old unemployed draper.
 (Presumably, Frank Harwood had previously worked in his father's clothing business).
-No occupation is given for twenty-one year old Ainslie Goodwin Harwood, the other grown-up son residing at his parents' house in Finsbury Park Road.
-Also living at 22 Finsbury Park Road was Emma Harwood, an unmarried daughter of 27, and the Harwood's youngest daughter, twenty year old Agnes Harwood.
+No occupation is given for twenty-one year old Ainslie Goodwin Harwood, the other grown-up son residing at Ainslie Harwood's house in Finsbury Park Road.
+Emma Harwood, an unmarried woman of 27, and twenty year old Agnes Harwood were also residing at their father's house at 22 Finsbury Park Road.

-At the time of the 1901 census, Ainslie Harwood junior described himself as a "Manufacturer", aged 37. ( Ainslie Goodwin Harwood was actually 41 years of age in March 1901 ).
+At the time of the 1901 census, Ainslie Harwood junior described himself as a "Manufacturer", aged 39. ( Ainslie Goodwin Harwood was actually 41 years of age in March 1901 ).
 Six years earlier, Ainslie G. Harwood was listed in the 1895 edition of Kelly's Post Office London Directory as a "Wholesale Confectioner" based at 44 Hatton Wall, London.
-Ainslie Goodwin Harwood pre-deceased his father, dying in Cheltenham in 1908 at the age of 48.

 Acknowledgements & Sources

-Thanks to Vicki Watkins, a descendant of Robert Harwood and Mary Soutter, for providing additional information relating to the Harwood family.
-SOURCES : Primary Sources : Trade Directories : ; Kelly's Directory of Sussex (1851, 1855, 1859, 1862, 1866, 1867, 1874, 1878) ; Parson's Directory of Hastings and St Leonards (1871); W. T. Pike's Sussex Directory & Blue Book, 1880-81 ; Kelly's Post Office London Directory (1895) ; Kelly's Directory of Middlesex (1899) ; Kelly's Directory for Ealing, Acton etc (1907,1911) ; Local Newspapers : Hastings & St. Leonards News (1853-1878) ;Hastings & St. Leonards Chronicle (1857- 1871) ; Census Returns: 1851, 1861, 1871, 1881, 1891 & 1901 ; Websites : FreeBMD ; Historical Directories (University of Leicester) ; Family Search - International Genealogical Index (The Church of Jesus Christ of Latter-day Saints)
+SOURCES : Primary Sources : Trade Directories: Kelly's Directory of Sussex (1851, 1855, 1859, 1862, 1866, 1867, 1874, 1878) ; Parson's Directory of Hastings and St Leonards (1871); W. T. Pike's Sussex Directory & Blue Book, 1880-81 ; Kelly's Post Office London Directory (1895) ; Kelly's Directory of Middlesex (1899) ; Kelly's Directory for Ealing, Acton etc (1907,1911) ; Local Newspapers : Hastings & St. Leonards News (1853-1878) ;Hastings & St. Leonards Chronicle (1857- 1871) ; Census Returns: 1851, 1861, 1871, 1881, 1891 & 1901 ; Websites : FreeBMD ; Historical Directories (University of Leicester) ; Family Search - International Genealogical Index (The Church of Jesus Christ of Latter-day Saints)

 THE HASTINGS SCHOOL OF PHOTOGRAPHY